Fabrizio-Caruso/CROSS-LIB/README.md

 An actual installation is not necessary because Cross-Lib is made of scripts and a C *source library*, which is compiled on the fly when building binaries for target systems.

-Moreover it can be used through GitHub Codespaces on any browser.
+Moreover even installing the required compilers may not be necessary because Cross-Lib can be used through GitHub Codespaces (with <ins>preinstalled</ins> compilers) on any browser.

-You can also use it with
+Additionally ou can also use it with
-- the pre-built docker image,
+- the pre-built docker image (compilers are <ins>preinstalled</ins>),
-- the dockerfile to build an image or
+- the dockerfile to build an image or (compilers are <ins>preinstalled</ins>),
-- a clone of this repository, which requires the installation of the compilers.
+- a clone of this repository (which requires the installation of the compilers).

 For the details click on <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/INSTALL.md"><b>Installation</b></a>